|Alaskan Artist - Elise Tomlinson|

 As far as surfing goes...there isn't any traditional surfing in the Juneau area that I'm aware of though there is surfing in other parts of Alaska, including Kodiak and closer to Juneau, there is surfing in Yakutat.
 Juneau is inland, lots of straights and channels which doesn't make for good (any) waves.
 We do get wind, and I've seen wind surfers and para-skiers out in the channel from time to time wearing dry suits but that's pretty die hard and would be very cold for someone from warmer areas.

 There are lots of cool things to do here.
 Good (and cheap) downhill skiing in the winter , amazing hiking, an indoor rock climbing park, there is a skate park but I'm know it's *nothing* compared to the ones I remember in Oceanside.
 Still, better than nothing.
-There's also a new hockey arena and the University is building a new recreation facility that should be finished in a semester or two.
+The University has a recreation facility.
 You can take the UAS campus virtual tour if you want to check out the campus.

 The start of this section used to read: "I'm not the one to ask this question as I don't date for personal reasons."
 However, in Summer of 2006 I met and fell in love with a true Alaskan outdoorsman and got married in July 2008!
 So there ya go!

 My sister lives in Anchorage and she met and married a great guy and they have an adorable child together.
 Most of my friends have married people they met here.
 There are plenty of ways to meet people by getting involved in areas that you're interested in but people here use match.com as well.
 A good friend of mine is dating a guy she met that way and things seem to be going great.